 The NAME must be a valid system name in the configuration file.
 It may also have the form SYSNAME: PARTNAME, in which case the configuration of system SYSNAME will be loaded, but as if it had PARTNAME as its sole partition.
 Of course, PARTNAME must be a valid partition of system SYSNAME.
 If this option is not specified, ReFrame will try to pick the correct configuration entry automatically.
 It does so by trying to match the hostname of the current machine again the hostname patterns defined in the hostnames system configuration parameter.
 The system with the first match becomes the current system.
-For Cray systems, ReFrame will first look for the unqualified machine name in /etc/xthostname before trying retrieving the hostname of the current machine.

-This option can also be set using the RFM\SYSTEM environment variable.
+This option can also be set using the RFM_SYSTEM environment variable.